-Commercial sablefish fisheries in outer coastal state waters (0-3 miles) have been managed in conjunction with the federal-managed fishery in the EEZ.
 There is no open-access sablefish fishery in the Southeast Outside District as there are limited areas that are deep enough to support sablefish populations inside state waters.
 In some areas of the Gulf, the state opens the fishery concurrent with the EEZ opening.
 These fisheries, which occur in Cook Inlet Area's North Gulf District and the Aleutian Island District, are open access in state waters, as the state cannot legally implement IFQ management at this time.
 The fishery GHLs are based on historic catch averages and closed once these have been reached.

-Within the Central Region the Cook Inlet North Gulf District sablefish GHL is set using an historic baseline harvest level adjusted annually by the same relative change to the TAC in the federal Central Gulf of Alaska Area.
-The 2012 fishery GHL was 31.3 mt.
+Within the Central Region the Cook Inlet North Gulf District sablefish GHL is set using an historic baseline harvest level adjusted annually by the same relative change to the ABC in the federal CGOA.
+The 2013 fishery GHL was 29.9 mt.
 In 2004, the BOF adopted sablefish fishery-specific registration, a logbook requirement, and a 48-hour trip limit of 1.36 mt in Cook Inlet.
-For PWS, a limited entry program that included gear restrictions and established vessel size classes was adopted in 1996.
-The fishery GHL is set at 110 mt, which is the midpoint of the harvest range set by a habitat-based estimate.
-Fishery management continued to develop through access limitation and in 2003 into a shared quota system wherein permit holders are allocated shares of the harvest guideline.
+For PWS, a limited-entry program that included gear restrictions and established vessel size classes was adopted in 1996.
+The PWS fishery GHL is set at 110 mt, which is the midpoint of the harvest range set by a habitat-based estimate.
+PWS fishery management continued to develop through access limitation and in 2003 into a shared quota system wherein permit holders are allocated shares of the harvest guideline.
 Shares are equal within each of four vessel size classes, but differ between size classes.
 In 2009, the commissioner's permit requirement was removed by BOF action and regulations adopted which included a registration deadline, logbooks, and catch reporting requirements.
+In 2009, new season dates were also adopted by the BOF for PWS sablefish, April 15 - August 31.
+The new season opening date, one month later than in previous years, was adopted to reduce the opportunity for orca depredation on hooked sablefish which predominately occurred prior to May 1.

-The GHL for the Aleutian Island District is set at 5% of the BSAI TAC.
+The sole Westward Region sablefish fishery occurs in the Aleutian Islands.
+The GHL for the Aleutian Islands is set at 5% of the combined Bering Sea and Aleutian Islands TAC.
 The state GHL can be adjusted according to recent state-waters harvest history when necessary.
 From 1995 to 2000 the fishery opened concurrently with the EEZ IFQ sablefish fishery.
-In 2001 the BOF changed the opening date of the state-waters fishery to May 15 so as to provide small vessel operators an opportunity to take advantage of potentially better weather conditions.
+In 2001 the BOF changed the opening date of the state-waters fishery to May 15 to provide small vessel operators an opportunity to take advantage of potentially better weather conditions.
 From 1995 to 2000 all legal groundfish gear types were permissible during the fishery.
 Effective in 2001, longline, pot, jig and hand troll became the only legal gear types.
-Vessels participating in the fishery are required to fill out logbooks and processors are required to send ADF&G weekly processing reports.
+Vessels participating in the fishery are required to fill out logbooks.
+In 2013, the BOF changed the season opening and closing dates to revert back to coinciding with the federal IFQ season.

 The Southeast Alaska sport fishery for sablefish was regulated for the first time in 2009.
-Sport limits in 2012 were 4 fish per day, 4 in possession, with an annual limit of 8 fish applied to nonresidents only.
-A small number of sablefish were sampled during creel surveys in Southeast Alaska, suggesting that recreational sablefish harvest at sampled ports was small relative to other species.
-The sablefish sport fishery in Southcentral Alaska was unregulated in 2012, with no bag, possession, or size limits.
-Port samplers in Southcentral Alaska encountered 3 sablefish from the sport harvest, again suggesting relatively small harvests.
+Sport limits in 2013 were four fish of any size per day, four in possession, with an annual limit of eight fish applied to nonresidents only.
+In 2013 a total of 348 sablefish were sampled during creel surveys in Southeast Alaska, suggesting that recreational sablefish harvest at sampled ports was small relative to other species.
+The sablefish sport fishery in Southcentral Alaska was unregulated in 2013, with no bag, possession, or size limits.
+Port samplers in Southcentral Alaska measured one sablefish from the sport harvest, again suggesting relatively small harvests.